- Life & Money

 What is an investment?

-An investment is any asset that you purchase with the intention of generating a profit, typically in the form of income, an increase in value or both.
+An investment is any asset that you purchase with the intention of generating a return on your money, typically in the form of income, an increase in value or both.
 Anything with the potential to increase in value over time, whether in the short or long term, can be considered an investment.

 What are some different types of investments?

 You may hear people talking about investing in things like wine, art or other assets.
-But typically, when people are looking to grow their money for future goals, they start by looking at more traditional investments like stocks and bonds.
+But typically, when people are looking to grow their money for future goals, they start by looking at more traditional investments like stocks, bonds and mutual funds.

 Traditional investments include the following: